opensafely/documentation/README.md

 ## Deploying

-The site is served by Github Pages, and deployed continuously by [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages).
+The [docs site](https://docs.opensafely.org) is served by [readthedocs](https://readthedocs.org/), using a webhook to build the [latest version](https://readthedocs.org/projects/opensafely-documentation/versions/) from the `master` branch when it is updated.

+There are a [few redirects](https://readthedocs.org/dashboard/opensafely-documentation/redirects/) from old `stable` urls to current `latest` urls.

-### deployment from your local environment
+### Github Pages deployment

 Previously, we would run mkdocs locally to compile the HTML, commit the output to a `gh-pages` branch and push to Github.
 This was all handled for us by running the command: